material-motion/material-motion/specifications/context_transitions/directionality.md

 A    B    C
 ```

-Our application likely starts at context A. The user can enter context B, then context C, then move back to context B. Each context change can be represented by a transition.
+Our application starts at context A. The user can change to context B, then context C, then back to context B. Each context change can be represented by a **context transition**.
 Writing out the three transitions:

 ```
 A => B